andrewcwees/red_env/README.md

 ### project: redenv
-Using R, evaluate how historically 'redlined' neighborhoods across >200 cities in the U.S. are associated with higher average levels of exposure to noise and air pollution across transportation sectors (railroads, roadways, and aviation) in the present day.
+Using R and several publicly available datasets, evaluate how historically 'redlined' neighborhoods across >200 cities in the U.S. are associated with higher average levels of exposure to noise and air pollution across transportation sectors (railroads, roadways, and aviation) in the present day.

 ### SETUP